 While he’s listed third on the all-time win list with 93, Gordon is tops in the modern era (1972-present).
 Gordon won at least one pole in 23 straight seasons, setting a NASCAR record.
 He was the Cal Ripken of NASCAR when it came to consecutive-race streaks.
 Through the 2015 season, Gordon ran 797 consecutive races.

 In 1993, Jeff Gordon was named the Winston Cup Series Rookie of the Year.
-He certainly proved he wasn’t a one-hit-wonder.
+He certainly proved he wasn’t a one-hit wonder.
 Gordon went on to have a Hall-of-Fame career, posting 93 Cup Series victories.
-In 805 career races, Gordon finished in the top 10 more than half of the time with 477 top-10 finishes.
+In 805 career races, Gordon finished in the top 10 more than half the time with 477 top-10 finishes.

 In 1998, NASCAR named Gordon to its 50 greatest drivers of all-time list.
 ESPN had him 10th overall of all-time in a 2008 article.
 Gordon was inducted into the Motorsports Hall of Fame of America in 20018.
 The following year, he was inducted into the NASCAR Hall of Fame.

 Gordon stepped away from racing full-time in 2015.
-While he’s no longer racing, he still remains in the sport.
-In April of 2015, Gordon made his broadcasting debut for Fox Sports 1.
+While he’s no longer racing, he remains in the sport.
+In April 2015, Gordon made his broadcasting debut for Fox Sports 1.
 He continues to call races from the broadcast booth.
-Gordon is also an executive for Hendrick Motorsports.